dmeoli/OnlineRetail/README.md

 observation
 - Imax: the maximum number of items purchased by a customer during a shopping session
-- E: the Shannon entropy on the purchasing behaviour of the customer
+- E: the Shannon entropy on the purchasing behavior of the customer

 It is MANDATORY that each team defines additional indicators leading to the construction of a customer profile that can lead to an interesting analysis of